Ways to share

-Short films to highlight the use of play to regulate children’s Emotions (British Psychological Society (BPS) – two short films to help parents, carers and education professionals use play to support children.
+The British Psychological Society has two short films to help parents, carers and education professionals use play to support children.
 The first film is for families and highlights the benefits of using play to help children understand the changes they are experiencing and gives tips on using play to support wellbeing.
 The second film offers professionals expert advice in play about its role in supporting learning and promoting children’s wellbeing.

 Council for Disabled Children – are the umbrella body for the disabled children’s sector bringing together professionals, practitioners and policy makers.
 They have a library of resources that you can access.

 Beams – is a local charity that supports disabled children, young people and their families.
 The disabled children and young people who access their services will typically have one or more learning difficulty, complex health needs, physical or sensory impairment, challenging behaviour, Autism or severe ADHD.
 Telephone: 01322 668501.

 The Autism Apprenticeprovides support for families caring for a young person with autism.

 NHS/KCC – provide a Handbook for Families on autism and ADHD in children.

 NELFT NHS Foundation Trust – provide information to families awaiting an autism assessment.
 These are recorded and can be accessed here: